bbuchsbaum/fmrireg/README.md

 Vignettes
 ---------

-See examples of use of `neuroim2` in the [vignettes](https://bbuchsbaum.github.io/fmrireg/articles/index.html).
+See examples of use of `fmrireg` in the [vignettes](https://bbuchsbaum.github.io/fmrireg/articles/index.html).